 VerHagen, who was limited all season by his hip injury, underwent season-ending arthroscopic surgery.
 The 6-foot-6 righty, who was signed to compete for a starting rotation job after pitching professionally in Japan the past two years, will be ready for next Spring Training, according to Cardinals manager Oliver Marmol.
 VerHagen was moved to the 60-day injured list on Aug.
 5. (Last updated: Aug.
 5)

 Expected return: TBD

 Reyes underwent season-ending shoulder surgery in May after a series of stem-cell injections in early March didn't alleviate the soreness in the labrum of his right shoulder.

 Reyes, once considered to be the top pitching prospect in the Minor Leagues, has seen his career filled with injury-related stops and starts.
 He thought he was finally beyond those issues last season when he became a first-time NL All-Star.
 He converted his first 22 save opportunities before soreness and wildness in the strike zone resulted in him eventually losing his closer job to Giovanny Gallegos.

-Reyes, who had recently been upbeat about the progress he was making, has spent this season around the Cardinals, doing his rehab work in St. Louis often before and after games.
 In parts of five seasons, Reyes has appeared in just 101 games -- seven as a starter.
-He is 16-11 with a 2.86 ERA while also adding in 31 saves in 36 opportunities in his MLB career. -- John Denton (Last updated: May 15)
+He is 16-11 with a 2.86 ERA while also adding in 31 saves in 36 opportunities in his MLB career.
+(Last updated: May 23)